idris-lang/Idris2/CONTRIBUTING.md

   properties of programs, but will not *require* them to do so

 Many contributions will require acccompanying tests and documentation updates.
-Bug fixes in particular should be accompanied by tests, to avoid future regressions.
+Bugfixes in particular should be accompanied by tests, to avoid future regressions.

 Library functions should be `total` as far as possible, and at least `covering`